 Here’s a look at the ingredients labeling:

 You may also confuse it with sweet bean sauce, AKA “sweet flour sauce.”
-It is darker in color and generally not made with majority soybeans at all, but from fermented wheat flour.
+This ingredient is darker in color and generally not made with majority soybeans at all, but from fermented wheat flour.
+The result is a condiment with a sweetness level that’s on par with hoisin sauce, and can be used in dishes like Peking Duck and Beijing Fried Sauce Noodles.

 How To Use It

 The Koon Chun brand of ground bean sauce has been around for some time and in Cantonese, our family called it “meen see jeung.”
-We used it in stewed dishes and in Chinese BBQ spare rib sauces like our recipe for Takeout Style Chinese Spare Ribs.
+We used it in Chinese BBQ spare rib sauces like our recipe for Takeout Style Chinese Spare Ribs.

 Buying & Storing